-1,400 bell ringers died during the First World War.
-You can honour their memory 100 years after the end of the war by becoming one of 1,400 new bell ringers and joining others across the nation in ringing on the centenary of the Armistice in November 2018.
+1,400 bell ringers hailing from across the UK died during the First World War.
+You can honour their memory by becoming one of 1,400 new bell ringers for Ringing Remembers.

 By joining the project you will